This is the original Battery tool;

 Made by BMTPOW

-Device name is MA03, serial number follows (not the same as barcode on the pack)
+The device name is MA03, serial number follows (not the same as the barcode on the pack)

 Cycles: how many times have this pack been used.
 This is increased when discharged_capacity_since_last_increase > design_capacity.

-Status word is bitmapped at least two bits we know are used, one indicating charging/discharging , the other tell if the factory calibration data is OK.
+The status word is bitmapped at least two bits we know are used, one indicating charging/discharging, the other tell if the factory calibration data is OK.

 Firmware >=1.5 say “Initialized” when BMS is calibrated&configured properly, or “NOT” initialized” if not.

 There is also a warning for internal resistance deviation.

 There is a “Cell Change” warning, I do not know what can cause it, or what exactly it means – both warnings above are for illustration purposes, I have no packs with such condition.